omgimanerd/duelr/README.md

 # Duelr - PennApps 2016

+This project is a sword fighting game in which you connect your phone to your computer and control your sword using your phone to duel other players.

 # Technical:
   - Made with NodeJS and Socket.IO
   - The states of all the objects are all instantiated, updated, and managed